ElwinHuaman/huamanquispe/content/home/hero.md

   css_class: fullscreen
 ---

-**is a Quechua family that has developed a sustainable farm, which provides activities designed and led by our Quechua family.**
+**We developed a sustainable farm, which provides activities designed and led by our Quechua family.**

-**We go beyond typical tourism** by immersing guests in true Quechua family traditions.
-It’s an opportunity for anyone to learn about our culture, traditions, or expertise without barriers.
+**We go beyond typical tourism** by immersing guests in true Quechua traditions, culture and expertise without barriers.